lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 ## Repeated fields: modeling lists

-Let'    s say we want to support tags for a note.
+Let's say we want to support tags for a note.
 This is a perfect use case for `repeated` fields:

 ```protobuf
 message Note {